NISSAN CANADA DATA INCIDENT CLASS ACTION

 Settlement class members who do not have documentation or proof of damages may be eligible to submit an Undocumented Claim.
 To do so, the class member must submit a claim form establishing that they are a member of the settlement class.

-Settlement class members who submit a Claim that is approved as an Undocumented Claim will be entitled to CAD $35 for reimbursement of lost time.
+Settlement class members who submit a Claim that is approved as an Undocumented Claim will be entitled to up to CAD $35 for reimbursement of lost time.

 Settlement class members are not eligible to receive payment for both a Documented Claim and an Undocumented Claim (i.e., Settlement class members will be entitled only to submit either a Documented Claim or an Undocumented Claim).